-I’d be willing to bet that the single largest expense over your career will be TAXES.
+I’d be willing to bet that at the end of the day, your BIGGEST expense over your career will be TAXES.

 I see too many doctors/high-income professionals that accept this fact (paying up to 50% of their salary to the IRS) yet fail to address it.